-In an effort to preserve precious heritage, in the form of the memories and first-hand experiences of the local wartime generation, MED Theatre’s ‘Dartmoor, Devon and World War Two’ project will offer the opportunity for younger members of the rural Devon communities to carry out research and oral history interviews that can be used in the creation of various creative outputs.
-On this page you will find some of the highlights of the interviews we have carried out so far with very special members of our community.
+In an effort to preserve precious heritage, in the form of the memories and first-hand experiences of the local wartime generation, MED Theatre’s ‘Dartmoor, Devon and World War Two’ project offered the opportunity for younger members of the rural Devon communities to carry out research and oral history interviews that can be used in the creation of various creative outputs.
+On this page you will find some of the highlights of the interviews carried out with very special members of our community.

 May was born in 1923 and although her house in Plymouth was damaged, her family remained in the South West throughout the war, spending some time in Notter Bridge in a converted railway carriage.
 May also worked as a GPO telephonist during the war, receiving the warning calls for air raids.
 Here are some of May’s memories:

 “Our Anderson shelters were at the bottom of the garden and so were the others, so all the shelters were in a little group.
 And they used to say, as long as you can hear the bombs it means you’re okay, because they say you don’t hear when it’s…